Red dye 3 food list: What products have red 3 food dye ?

 Think about it: these are staples at birthday parties, school lunches, and holiday celebrations—moments we cherish but might unknowingly expose kids to those unnecessary synthetic dyes

-Curious about which products contain Red 3?
+Curious about what foods have Red 3?

-We’ve prepared a searchable list of all 9,000 affected products.
+We’ve prepared a searchable red dye 3 foods list of all 9,000 affected products.
 The list works best on desktop.

 Scroll through or use the search bar to see if your favorite items made the list!